Mordical62645/ai-prompting-reference/README.md

 ## Template Structure

-The guide template consists of four main sections:
+The guide template consists of five main sections:

 ### 1. CONTEXT
 - Describe the situation, problem, or goal you want to achieve